shakalaca/MagiskOnEmulator/README.md

 Only test on Android 8.1

-0. Grab Magisk.zip and put in this directory.
+0. Grab Magisk.zip (or Magisk.apk) and put in this directory.
 1. Bring up Android system and establish adb connection.
 2. Execute `prepare_image.sh` or `prepare_image.bat` to grab initrd.img and ramdisk.img on hard drive.
 3. Execute `patch_vbox.sh` or `patch_vbox.bat` to patch initrd.img and ramdisk.img